 Indira Lopez-Bassols - BA (Hons), MPA and IBCLC

 I have been involved in breastfeeding support for more than one decade.
-I became an accredited Breastfeeding Counsellor for a leading National/International Breastfeeding voluntary organization, because, over the years, too many women had shared with me how they regretted not being able to breastfeed at all or as long as they had wished due to a lack of support.
+I became an accredited Breastfeeding Counsellor for La Leche League GB, a voluntary organization, because, over the years, too many women had shared with me how they regretted not being able to breastfeed at all or as long as they had wished due to a lack of support.
 Since then, I have co-led the South West London, West London and the Clapham groups.
 I am currently in charge of my local breastfeeding Café in Merton, offering weekly support.

 In addition, I worked at Kings College Hospital 's Tongue Tie Clinic.
 There, I gained competence in frenulotomy, assessing anterior/posterior tongue ties and their impact on breastfeeding, post division breastfeeding support, and wound care post procedure.